molily/molily.de/_posts/2019-02-03-testing-angular.md

 Angular offers some tools and conventions on testing, but you need to decide how to apply them.
 Because there are opposing testing methodologies, the tools are flexible enough to support different ways of testing.

 This freedom of choice benefits experts, but confuses and paralyses beginners.
-In your project, there should be one preferrable way how to test a specific application part.
+In your project, there should be one preferable way how to test a specific application part.
 You need to make choices and set up project-wide conventions and patterns.

 The testing tools that ship with Angular are low-level.
 They merely provide the basic operations.
 If you use these tools directly, your tests become messy, repetitive and hard to maintain.
 You need to create high-level testing tools that cast your conventions into code in order to write short, readable and understandable tests.